-Do you know that mini heart attack you get when your Mac crashes or would not start? it is the worst feeling in the world, especially if you have a lifetime worth of work stored inside your machine.
+Do you know that mini heart attack you get when your Mac crashes or would not start?
+It is the worst feeling in the world, especially if you have a lifetime worth of work stored inside your machine.
 What should you do in these situations?
 As you are probably have been advised many times, backing up your data regularly is a great practice.
 For Mac users, setting up an OS X Recovery Disk would be beneficial when trouble strikes.
+For example, it is conducive to Mac file recovery while you find data lost.

-The OS X Recovery Disk is a hidden recovery volume on your Mac hard drive.
-This feature can be used to start up your machine and perform emergency maintenance services such as repairing a corrupted drive by running Disk Utility, surf the internet to assess the problem you might be experiencing or download any necessary updates.
-You can also use the OS X Recovery Disk to reinstall your operating system.
+The OS X Recovery Disk is a native but hidden recovery volume on your Mac hard drive.
+This feature can be used to start up your machine and perform emergency maintenance services such as repairing a corrupted drive by running Disk Utility, surf the Internet to assess the problem you might be experiencing or download any necessary updates.
+You can also use the OS X Recovery Disk to reinstall your operating system and restore lost data from Time Machine backup.

 Now that you know that your machine has a built-in recovery tool, you may ask "How to use OS X Recovery Disk?"
 The feature allows you to do the following options:

-Here is how to recover Mac with OS X Recovery Disk:
+Here is how to repair Mac disk and recover Mac with OS X Recovery Disk:

 Once you have made sure both requirements are duldilled, follow the following steps to create an OS X recovery disk: